University of Hawaii

 The University of Hawai’i AI Racing Tech (ART) team has grown out of the UH-Maui Autonomous Vehicle Technology (AVT) class of the spring of 2020.
-It started small and went from scaled vehicles to Kart sized to full sized Indy lights cars.
+It started small and went from scaled vehicles to go-kart sized to full sized Indy Lights racing cars.
 The original Maui ART team has aligned with the faculty and students from UH-Manoa, UC Berkeley, and Triton-AI UC San Diego to proudly be called AI Racing Teach!

 No driver, just software.
-Driver-less autonomous vehicles battling wheel to wheel for track position and podium success.
-Improving performance and safety for vehicles of tomorrow.
+Imagine driver-less autonomous vehicles battling wheel to wheel for track position and podium success.
+All to help improve the performance and safety for vehicles of tomorrow.

 Autonomous racing is the ultimate engineering challenge.
 The driver is replaced with a variety of sensors that act as the eyes and ears of the vehicle, feeding the data to a planning and control algorithm that students develop and tune.
 Machine learning (artificial intelligence) is often used to create human like behaviors and interpret complex sensor data.
 It a complex mechatronic challenge giving students hands-on experience in sophisticated systems development.

 As part of the AI Racing Tech team, the goal was to pull together the resources to allow both UH and Triton-AI UC San Diego classes (team) to put together a human-scale autonomous vehicle based on an evKart to compete in the 2022 Purdue-sponsored international competition for racing an evKart in the Autonomous Masters division.
 In preparing for that competition the class acquired a base evKart from TopKart and is actively working toward building and improving its autonomous capability.
 AI Racing Tech team has successfully competed and placed 3rd for the 2021 evGrandPrix challenge and is currently working on improvements for the 2022 race at Purdue.